 OGA for Aid (www.ogaforaid.org) This bilingual (Japanese and English) group does community work in the coastal regions affected by the 2011 tsunami.

 Japan is an interesting place to live and work for a year or two and you'll find expats in all the major cities doing just that.
 Teaching English is still the most common job for Westerners, but bartending, hostessing, modelling and various writing-editorial jobs are also possible.
-Note that it is illegal for non-Japanese to work in Japan without a proper visa.
+Outside of these fields, Japanese language ability or local connections are vital.

 If you’d like to spend more time in Japan than a vacation allows, experiencing what it’s like to live and make a difference to the local community, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
 No previous teaching experience or local language knowledge is necessary.
 Get your free i-to-i TEFL e-book now to find out more about TEFL, what TEFL jobs are available and how it can get you exploring the globe...